rzfang/riot-4-fun/readme.md

 **Be awared that the last compnent in the file will be the real export default component after compiling.**

 ### Support Store/Context.
-For easier handling datas as context/store acrossing components, here provide a simple `<store>` component which bases on riot mixin.
+For easier handling datas as context/store acrossing components, here provide a simple `<store>` component which bases on riot plugin.

 ```html
 <component>